ldynia/archcolider/4.ADRs/009 Rely on payment service provider.md

 ## Decision

-Use 3rd party payment provider to delegate dealing with different payment systems.
+Use a 3rd party payment provider to delegate dealing with different payment systems.

 ## Consequences

-We save time required for implementing large payment systems but have to track trends and pay fee for processing money trasactions.
+We save time required for implementing large payment systems but have to track trends and pay fees for processing money transactions.

-Internal payment system still should left room for implementing additional adapters for emerging payment systems.
+Internal payment system still should leave room for implementing additional adapters for emerging payment systems.

 Risks: Need to be careful while processing the personal/demographic details from user, w.r.t compliance and auditing.